npdeloss/meirlop/README.md

                         output directory.
   --html                Set this flag to write motif html results table to
                         output directory.
 Includes motif weblogos.
+  --svg                 Set this flag to draw motif logos in html output as
+                        svg.
+Useful for figures, but slower for browsers.
   --sortabs             Set this flag to sort enrichment results by the
                         absolute value of the enrichment coefficient.
   --norevcomp           Set this flag to disable searching for reverse